 Acceleration of Vesting.
-The Committee may, in its discretion, accelerate the date on which options or stock appreciation rights may be exercised, and may accelerate the date of termination of the restrictions applicable to restricted stock (other than performance stock), if it determines that to do so would be in the best interests of Quaker and the participants in the 2011 LTIP.
-Upon a change in control of Quaker (as defined in the 2011 LTIP), all outstanding options and stock appreciation rights become exercisable, all outstanding restricted stock (other than performance stock) becomes vested, and all outstanding restricted stock units (other than performance stock units) become vested.
-In addition, for the performance period in which the change in control occurs, the participant will receive a pro rata payment for all of his or her performance stock, performance stock units and performance incentive units, based on the target for each award for that performance period if the participant is employed by Quaker (or the successor) on March 1 following the change of control or if involuntarily terminated without cause.
+All awards (other than performance-based awards) vest on a pro rata basis (based on active service during the applicable vesting period) upon a termination due to death, disability, or retirement on or after age 60.
+The Committee may, in its discretion, provide for the acceleration or continuation of the vesting of all awards (other than performance-based awards) following termination of service, if it determines that to do so would be in the best interests of Quaker.
+Upon a change in control of Quaker (as defined in the 2016 LTIP), all outstanding options and stock appreciation rights become exercisable, all outstanding restricted stock (other than performance stock) becomes vested, and all outstanding restricted stock units (other than performance period in which the change in control occurs, the participant will receive a pro rata payment for all of his or her performance stock, performance stock units and performance incentive units, based on the target for each award for that performance period if the participant is employed by Quaker (or the successor) on March 1 following the change of control or if involuntarily terminated without cause within a limited period of time prior to such March 1.

 Change in Capitalization/Certain Corporate Transactions.
 If there is a change in Quaker's capitalization that affects its outstanding common stock, the Committee will adjust the kind and aggregate number of shares of common stock subject to awards, together with the option exercise price and amount over which appreciation of stock appreciation rights is measured.
-The 2011 LTIP also provides that, in the event of a merger, consolidation or other specified corporate transaction, the Committee may terminate outstanding awards, after giving advance notice.
+The 2016 LTIP also provides that, in the event of a merger, consolidation or other specified corporate transaction, the Committee may (i) terminate outstanding awards after providing notice to holders specifying a period of time by which they may exercise their options or (ii) terminate outstanding awards and pay to the holders the value of such awards based upon the price per share of stock received or to be received by other shareholders of Quaker in the event (except that underwater options would receive no payment).

 Effective Date.
-The 2011 LTIP became effective on March 2, 2011, subject to shareholder approval.
+The 2016 LTIP became effective on February 24, 2016, subject to shareholder approval.

 Amendment/Termination.
-The Committee may amend outstanding awards, and the Board of Directors may amend or suspend the 2011 LTIP.
-However, shareholder approval is required for (1) any material amendment to the 2011 LTIP (as defined under applicable NYSE Listing Standards), (2) an amendment to "reprice" an outstanding option or stock appreciation right, and (3) certain amendments of which the 2011 LTIP requires shareholder approval, such as an increase in the number of shares of common stock authorized for issuance of incentive stock options and a change in the class of employees who may receive incentive stock options under the 2011 LTIP.
+The Committee may amend outstanding awards, and the Board of Directors may amend or suspend the 2016 LTIP.
+However, shareholder approval is required for (1) any material amendment to the 2016 LTIP (as defined under applicable NYSE Listing Standards), (2) an amendment to "reprice" an outstanding option or stock appreciation right, and (3) certain amendments of which the 2016 LTIP requires shareholder approval, such as an increase in the number of shares of common stock authorized for issuance of incentive stock options and a change in the class of employees who may receive incentive stock options under the 2016 LTIP.
 Requisite shareholder approval is also required for any amendment that would require shareholder approval under Section 162(m) of the Code, to the extent compliance with this section is desired.
-In addition, no performance stock, performance stock units or performance incentive units will be granted for performance periods beginning after the 2016 annual meeting of shareholders, unless shareholder approval is obtained at that meeting or an earlier meeting, as required by Section 162(m) of the Code.
+In addition, no performance stock, performance stock units or performance incentive units will be granted for performance periods beginning after the 2021 annual meeting of shareholders, unless shareholder approval is obtained at that meeting or an earlier meeting, as required by Section 162(m) of the Code.

-The Board of Directors may terminate the 2011 LTIP at any time and for any reason.
-No awards will be granted under the 2011 LTIP after March 2, 2021, or any earlier termination date determined by the Board.
+The Board of Directors may terminate the 2016 LTIP at any time and for any reason.
+No awards will be granted under the 2016 LTIP after February 23, 2026, or any earlier termination date determined by the Board.